 Luz en el Cielo Hostel and B&B is located a bit out of the city center, but only 650 meters away from the beach and town.
 It offers a healthy organic breakfast every morning made with local products.
 This place is awesome if you are traveling with friends or solo since they have dorm beds available.

 The rooms are rustic and spacious.
 Prices are pretty affordable, starting at $22 USD per night and per person in a 4 or 6 mixed dorm.
 A 6-bed private ensuite is also available at $118 USD per night – this is ideal for a group of friends.

 Tortuguero is a tiny town located on the northern Caribbean coast of the country, and both the town and the National Park nearby are named after the reptiles they’re most famous for (Tortuguero means turtle.)
-This region is, in fact, one of the most important nesting sites in the Caribbean for varied different species of sea turtles.
-And as a result, it’s often rated as one of the best places to visit in Costa Rica.
+This region is, in fact, one of the most important nesting sites in the Caribbean for varied different species of sea turtles – making it one of THE places to go if you want to spot turtles in Costa Rica.

 The landscape here is truly unique – it’s a combination of rivers and canals that are interspersed with beaches and a thick, lush jungle.
 Interestingly too, there’s no road here, so the only way in is by boat from cities like Puerto Limon that is close by or flying in a small aircraft from San Jose!

 As the name suggests, the biggest drawcard to Tortuguero is the turtle nesting season which runs from July to October.
 But, even if you plan on coming outside these months, there’s still plenty to do here, from hiking to kayaking to going on a night walk to see the nocturnal creatures that call this place home.
 This area is often referred to as the “Amazon” of Costa Rica, so if you’re an animal or nature lover or simply love heading off the beaten track, then a vacation in Tortuguero will be right up your street!

 Visit the national park!